dumpmemory/socks6/README.md

 ### What works

 - TCP relay
+- Some stack option (remote leg only)
 - Noop ?
 - Bind ?
 - Bind with backlog ? (backlog is simulated)
 - Session ?
-- Some stack option (remote leg only)
+- TLS ?

 ### TODO list